nachocaru/xaprb.com/content/blog/2009-05-26-how-to-make-thunderbird-download-new-imap-messages.md

   - Mozilla
   - Thunderbird
 ---
-One of the minor things I&#8217;ve noticed when I use Thunderbird on my IMAP accounts is that it doesn&#8217;t download IMAP messages until I click on them.
+One of the minor things I've noticed when I use Thunderbird on my IMAP accounts is that it doesn't download IMAP messages until I click on them.
 Then I have to wait until I can see the message.
-I have heard that this is supposed to be fixed in Thunderbird 3, and I tried it but a lot of the extensions I need aren&#8217;t compatible with it.
+I have heard that this is supposed to be fixed in Thunderbird 3, and I tried it but a lot of the extensions I need aren't compatible with it.

 Today I finally tried to search and find out more about the problem.
-Turns out I&#8217;m not alone &#8212; others have noticed that the setting to download message bodies for offline use doesn&#8217;t do what it&#8217;s supposed to.
+Turns out I'm not alone &#8212; others have noticed that the setting to download message bodies for offline use doesn't do what it's supposed to.

-Fortunately, there&#8217;s an extension for this.
-It&#8217;s called [Sync On Arrival][1].
-So far, it&#8217;s working like a charm.
+Fortunately, there's an extension for this.
+It's called [Sync On Arrival][1].
+So far, it's working like a charm.
 The only thing I had to do was edit the install.rdf to increase the version number.
-It&#8217;s compatible with Thunderbird 2, even though it says it&#8217;s not.
+It's compatible with Thunderbird 2, even though it says it's not.

 **Edit**: see the comments for a way to do this with configuration alone, rather than an extension.